 Fishing Lake Boga

+When targeting redfin and silver perch, we recommend fishing with a light spinning rod.
+This will make the experience more enjoyable and improve your catch rates.
+We recommend using a 2-4 kilo fishing rod with a 2000 or 2500 size reel, spooled with 6-8 pound braid and finished with one rod length of fluorocarbon leader.
 When targeting golden perch ( yellow belly ) go a little heavier with a 2-4 or 3-5 kilo rod coupled with a 2500-3000 reel loaded with an 8-12 pound braid.
 If you are targeting Murray cod then you’ll need to up your outfit.
 A 6 foot to 7-foot rod in a 4-8 kilo or 6-12 kilo class rod and a quality bait caster reel spooled with 20 to 50-pound braid finished with a solid Fluro carbon leader of equal strength.
 There is a whole range of baitcaster options suiting different budgets.
-Spring is the best time of year for targeting golden perch ( yellow belly ) and cod.
+Spring is the best time of year for targeting golden perch ( yellowbelly ) and cod.
 They can be caught at any time of the day but often the last 2 hours of daylight can be the best.
 Redfin ( perch ) are more active in the warmer months.

-Recommended baits Lake Boga
+Recommended baits at Lake Boga

 • Scrub worms